Lin Huiyin: Character Evaluation

-Lin Huiyin was an outstanding figure in the history of modern Chinese culture and also the first female architect in China.
-Together with her husband Liang Sicheng, she dedicated her life to her beloved Chinese architecture and art.
+Lin Huiyin was a prominent figure in the history of modern Chinese culture and also the first female architect in China.
+Together with her husband Liang Sicheng, she dedicated her life to Chinese architecture and art.
 They jointly pioneered the research system of ancient Chinese architecture and co-founded the architecture departments at Northeastern University and Tsinghua University.
 They were the pioneers and founders of the study system of Chinese architectural history.
 Lin Huiyin not only achieved remarkable success in the field of architecture but also had astonishing literary accomplishments.
 Her writings are unique, full of poetry without losing scientific rigor; her essays are full of spirituality, and her poetry is widely popular.
 She was committed throughout her life to the pursuit of beauty, had a profound analysis of the aesthetic theory system, and made outstanding achievements in the field of arts and crafts through innovation and creation.